Crime

 A Western Kentucky man has been arrested and charged with attempted fetal homicide after he allegedly swapped out medication for his pregnant girlfriend, according to Kentucky State Police.

 On Monday, May 25, Kentucky State Police Post 3 was notified after a woman reported that her boyfriend, Abdullah Mohmand, 26, of Bowling Green, had swapped out a prescribed medication with unknown drugs.
+Court documents say the unknown drug was misoprostol, which is used for medical abortions.

 The woman “advised that she was pregnant and had concerns for the safety of her unborn child,” police said.
+Court documents say Mohmand is the child’s father.

 Police didn’t provide more information about the drugs.

 State police said the investigation is ongoing.
+Mohmand is scheduled to be arraigned in Barren District Court June 25.

 Christopher Leach